-It is necessary to reserve some time for Observation between February 2025 and July 2025 and likewise for Teaching Practice between July 2025 and March 2026 (see 4g und 4h).
+It is necessary to reserve some time for the observation weeks between the course modules between Easter 2024 (April) and October 2024 and likewise for the Teaching Practice between October 2024 and October 2025 (see 4g und 4h).

 AMI sets the dates for the oral examination and the Course Director will make it public as soon as it is known.

 Students must be available during the whole period of the oral examinations in case a further exam session must be held.